 Not all leases provide instructions on what has to happen when a landlord provides an estoppel certificate, even though it is to the landlord's benefit to provide such a clause.

-Here is a sample clause (taken from a recent client in Texas), and it would be worth looking through your lease to find a clause like this:
+Here is a sample clause (taken from a recent shopping mall client in San Antonio, Texas), and it would be worth looking through your lease to find a clause like this:

 From time to time the landlord may deliver an estoppel certificate to the tenant, providing a summary of pertinent clauses within the Lease.
 Tenant agrees to confirm said details, execute, and deliver back to the landlord within five (5) business days from receipt of the estoppel certificate.
 Failure to comply shall mean that the Tenant is in agreement with the terms of the estoppel certificate.